Neutral / cushion / high arch

 I encourage any runner looking for a racing shoe for up to the marathon distance or a shoe for speed work to check out the PureConnect.

 Updates to Brooks PureConnect 3

-- The 3rd version of the PureConnect from Brooks is a lightweight offering that’s made to carry neutral runners responsibly through their running activities.
-It features high quality components and technologies that ensure the safety and security of the wearer.
+- The 3rd version of the PureConnect from Brooks is a lightweight running shoe that’s made to carry neutral runners responsibly through their running activities.
+It features high-quality components and technologies that ensure the safety and security of the wearer.
 The coverage is snug, the platform is responsive, and the outsole is strong.